 \section{Intersections of Noetherian subrings}

-In the preceding section, we dealt with the problem whether a subring (subalgebra) of a Noetherian ring (finitely generated algebra) containing its ideal is Noetherian (finitely generated as an $R$-algebra) and formulated Theorem \ref{T13}.
-However, the strength of this theorem is limited $-$ generally, we can replace the condition of subring being Noetherian (subalgebra being finitely generated $R-$algebra) by the condition of the ring ($R$-algebra) being module-finite over the subring (subalgebra) only some of the primary components of the algebra which forces us to assume that some quotient of the subring (subalgebra) in question is Noetherian (finitely generated over $R$).
+In the preceding section, we dealt with the problem whether a subring (subalgebra) of a Noetherian ring (finitely generated algebra) containing its ideal is Noetherian (finitely generated as an $R$-algebra).
+We formulated the main result in Theorem \ref{T13}.

+However, the strength of this theorem is limited.
+Generally, we can replace the condition of subring being Noetherian (subalgebra being finitely generated $R-$algebra) by the condition of the ring ($R$-algebra) being module-finite over the subring (subalgebra) only for some of the primary components of the algebra.
+In effect, it forces us to assume that some quotient of the subring (subalgebra) in question is Noetherian (finitely generated over $R$).